chrisrusselljr/blog/content/posts/finding-fullfillent.md

 At SpaceX, everyone is working towards the same goal – to make humanity multiplanetary.

 The passion I hear in engineer’s voices when they challenge me and my supply base comes off as passion rather than friction.
+I rarely have to bring my guard up when collaborating or debating simply because the people I work with REALLY care about what they're doing.

 Once you find what BIG challenges excite you, look at the companies solving those problems and convince them to let you help.